SWR-Citation-Project/swrdash/README.md

 ### Development server

-In the root folder, `swrdash`, open a terminal and run `python app.py` or `python3 app.py`.
+In the root folder, `swrdash`, open a terminal and run `python application.py` or `python3 application.py`.

 A development version of the dashboard will run automatically on a localhost port `8050`: [http://localhost:8050/](http://localhost:8050/).

+Or, `gunicorn application:server`

 ### Production